timescale/docs/timescaledb/getting-started/create-cagg/index.md

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy.jpg" alt="Continuous aggregate with refresh policy"/>

-For more information on the benefits of continuous aggregates, check out the ['Overiview' page on 'Continuous aggregates'][cagg-overview].
+For more information on the benefits of continuous aggregates, see the ['Overview' page on 'Continuous aggregates'][cagg-overview].

 <highlight type="note">
-Materialized view's in PostgreSQL are essentially table-like objects within your database.
+Materialized views in PostgreSQL are essentially table-like objects within your database.
 For more information on materialized views, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/rules-materializedviews.html).
 </highlight>

-For this tutorial, you will create a continuous aggregate and continuous aggregate refresh policy.
+Follow this tutorial to create a continuous aggregate and continuous aggregate refresh policy.
 * [Create continuous aggregate][create-cagg-basics]
 * [Create continuous aggregate policy][create-cagg-policy]

-The full benefits of continuous aggregates cannot be accomplished without both the continuous aggregate *and* it's policy.
-Make sure to follow each section to gain the most value.
+You only get the full benefits of continuous aggregates by creating both the aggregate itself and its policy.
+Follow both sections to add the full value of aggregates to your time-series database.

 [material-view]: https://www.postgresql.org/docs/current/rules-materializedviews.html